Microsoft have announced SQL Server Everywhere as part of their line-up for SQL Server.

 SQL Server 2005 Developer Edition

-Same features as Enterprise Edition but licence is for development, test or demo use only.
+Same features as Enterprise Edition but license is for development, test or demo use only.
 It must not be deployed to live production scenarios and as such can be had for just £36 or as part of your MSDN Subscription.

 SQL Server 2005 Express Edition

 Express is Microsoft’s entry-level database service on Windows.
-It supports only 1 CPU (although multi-core chips are utilised) and a maximum database size of 4GB.
+It supports only 1 CPU (although multi-core chips are utilized) and a maximum database size of 4GB.
 It includes auto-tuning, encryption, XML, TSQL & CLR stored procedures, triggers, views and can be a subscriber to service broker, merge replication and transactional replication.
 It also supports running reports and is free to download and deploy.
 It makes a great database free database back-end for web sites!

 SQL Server 2005 Everywhere Edition

 The forthcoming Windows-desktop version of Mobile Edition that provides a free-to-deploy embedded database for your applications.